 More Jobs with Better Wages

-- Increase the minimum wage to a $15 per hour livable wage.
+- Raise the minimum wage to $15 an hour.

 Donald Trump is trying to destroy the Affordable Care Act.
 As Governor, I will support the Affordable Care Act and work to make health care more affordable.

 Scott Walker turned down hundreds of millions of dollars in Medicaid payments by the federal government.
 This was merely the return of our own federal taxes.
 I will lobby for and accept all federal funding to meet our health care obligations.
 I am not willing to put politics ahead of people’s lives.